jayden626/CS430/README.md

 ## Project 2 - Raycaster

+This program can be used to read in a JSON scene, use raycasting techniques to build an image, and write the image to a P6 PPM file.
+A valid input JSON file is provided as well as the corresponding output.
+Test image is size 100 x 100

+Correct format is raycast width height input output
+* Ex: raycast 100 100 input.json output.ppm

+Author: Jayden Urch
+Date: 10/04/2016
+Student No: 5388406 / jsu22

+## Project 3 - Raytracer

 This program can be used to read in a JSON scene, use raytracing techniques to build an image, and write the image to a P6 PPM file.
+A valid input JSON file is provided as well as the corresponding output.
+Test image is size 1000 x 1000

 Correct format is raycast width height input output
-* Ex: raycast 100 200 input.json output.ppm
+* Ex: raycast 1000 1000 input.json output.ppm

 Author: Jayden Urch
-Date: 09/16/2016
+Date: 10/20/2016
 Student No: 5388406 / jsu22